 Elite Recruiting Classes

 Through diligence, precision and a focused strategy, Lavin has built a reputation as one of the nation's strongest recruiters.
 With a pair of No. 1 recruiting classes, one No. 2 class and eight McDonald's All-Americans on his resume, it is evident that Lavin's workmanlike methodology has paid off.
-Lavin's 2011 Class at St. John's figures to be Lavin's fourth-ever top 5 national class.
+Named to ESPN's list of toughest NCAA coaches to recruit against, Lavin immediately inked consecutive top-10 classes in his first two years at St. John's, including a 2011 group that became his fourth-ever top 5 national class.

 In 1997, the Bruins signed the nation's No. 2 class, led by prep National Player of the Year Baron Davis, and included Rico Hines, Billy Knight, Todd Ramasar and Earl Watson.
 Davis and Watson are currently in their second decade enjoying NBA careers, while Hines would eventually coach in the league and join Lavin as an assistant at St. John's.

 In 1998, UCLA landed the No. 1 recruiting class in the country, led by three McDonald's All-Americans in Dan Gadzuric, JaRon Rush and Ray Young.
-Gadzuric is now in his ninth year in the NBA.
+Gadzuric's professional career lasted 11 years in the NBA.

 In the fall of 2001, UCLA's incoming freshman group, comprised of McDonald's All-American Cedric Bozeman, Michael Fey, Andre Patterson and Dijon Thompson, was named the No. 1 class in the nation by Sports Illustrated.